Endocannibalism: Medical implications

 Kuru is a type of transmissible spongiform encephalopathy (TSE) caused by prions that are found in humans.
 Human prion diseases come in sporadic, genetic, and infectious forms.
 Kuru was the first infectious human prion disease discovered.
 It spread through the Fore people of Papua New Guinea, among whom relatives consumed the bodies of the deceased to return the "life force" of the deceased to the hamlet.
 Kuru was 8 to 9 times more prevalent in women and children than in men at its peak because, while the men of the village consumed muscle tissues, the women and children would eat the rest of the body, including the brain, where the prion particles were particularly concentrated.
 Historical research suggests the kuru epidemic may have originated around 1900 from a single individual who lived on the edge of Fore territory, and who is thought to have spontaneously developed some form of Creutzfeldt–Jakob disease, a related prion disease.
 Oral history records that cannibalism began within the Fore in the late 19th century.
 Research at University College London identified a gene that protects against prion diseases by studying the Fore people.

-Currently there is no treatment to cure or even control kuru, but there are numerous programs being funded by universities and national institutes, such as the National Institute of Neurological Disorders and Stroke (NINDS).
-This institute is currently funding research into the genetic and cellular process behind the development and transmission of kuru and other TSE diseases.
+There is no known treatment to cure or even control kuru, though there were several programs investigating the disease funded by universities and national institutes, including by the National Institute of Neurological Disorders and Stroke (NINDS).
+This institute funded research into the genetic and cellular process behind the development and transmission of kuru and other TSE diseases.
+Since 2009, Kuru is extinct: the Fore people ceased practicing cannibalism around 1960, and the last known carrier of the Kuru prion died in 2009, eliminating the possibility of further transmission.